Dash0 Kubernetes Operator

 Description

 The Dash0 Kubernetes operator installs an OpenTelemetry collector into your cluster that sends data to your Dash0 ingress endpoint, with authentication already configured out of the box.
-Additionally, it will enable gathering OpenTelemetry data from applications deployed to the cluster for a selection of supported runtimes.
+Additionally, it will enable gathering OpenTelemetry data from applications deployed to the cluster for a selection of supported runtimes, plus automatic log collection and metrics.

 Installation